Karagul/RMarkdown_training/README.md

 # Two Perspectives on Literate Programming with R Markdown

-Training materials for a 60 minute session on reproducible analysis and deliverables using R Markdown.
+Training materials for a ~45 minute session on reproducible analysis and deliverables using R Markdown.
 Includes slides, exercises, and examples.

+To follow along with the session, please follow the instructions below.

 ## 1. Update R